Aceyware/AlyssaHTTPServer/README.md

 # Alyssa HTTP Server Project

+> [!WARNING]
+> Alyssa HTTP Server is still work in progress.
+Some bugs or unexpected behavior may happen.

 Alyssa is a HTTP server project that aims to be as good as mainstream HTTP server implementation while maintaining a simple source tree.
 It can just work without hours of configuration, on anywhere.
 ## How to use?